palmwinecode/alx-system_engineering-devops/0x02-shell_redirections/README.md

 13. `12-newest_files` : Displays the 10 newest files in the current directory.
 Sorted from newest to oldest, one file per line.

 14. `13-unique` : Takes a list of words as input and prints only words that appear exactly once.
 Output will be sorted.

+15. `14-findthatword` : Displays lines containing the pattern “root” from the file /etc/passwd.